 Data breaches are not only painful for businesses, but also leave a bad taste with consumers.
 Customers dealing with the hassle of updating payment information is typically not how a company wants to brand its business.
 First Data’s statistics show that 31% of customers terminate their relationship with the merchant after a breach.

 Now don’t get me wrong, having affordable, competitive rates for accepting credit cards is important.
 However, this only should be part of the equation, not everything.

-My proposed solution: It is time the public ask their small businesses which they patron, “Is my payment safe here?”
+My proposed solution: It is time the public asks their small businesses which they patron, “Is my payment safe here?”

 Consumers need to start the dialogue to help create the demand.
-The end user is who usually drives change in most industries.
-Upgrading to securer credit card terminals, POS Systems, and gateways really does not cost much money.
+The end-user is who usually drives change in most industries.
+Upgrading to securer credit card terminals, POS Systems, and gateways really do not cost much money.
 Most credit card processing companies are reasonable in working to help merchants achieve a higher level of security.
 Secure credit card processing is truly a win-win-win for consumers, businesses, and independent sales organizations and processors.

-Of course, for any business owners and corporate officers reading this, I recommend you having the conversation with whomever you trust with your payment processing.
+Of course, for any business owners and corporate officers reading this, I recommend you have the conversation with whomever you trust with your payment processing.

 True Merchant offers both EMV and Point-to-Point encryption to merchants of all sizes and does not charge more for these security features.

 If you have further questions or know of a business that needs help with upgrading to accept credit cards in a secure manner, please reach out to us at True Merchant.